ibara/l80/README.md

 l80
 ===
-`l80` is an Intel 8080/Zilog Z80 linker for CP/M-80.
+`l80` is a linker for CP/M and MS-DOS `COM` executables.

-It reads in object files created by [`a80`](https://github.com/ibara/a80) and produces executable CP/M-80 binaries from them.
+It reads in object files and libraries created by [`a80`](https://github.com/ibara/a80) and produces executable CP/M-80 binaries from them.

+There are not (yet) any assemblers or compilers that produce 8086 object code for `l80`.
+But when such programs appear, `l80` will already be able to handle them.

 Building
 --------